- Who We Are

 - Public Square

-CNU 29.Design For Change will offer continuing education credits for its live breakout and plenary sessions through the American Institute of Architects, the American Planner Association, the American Society of Landscape Architects, and CNU-Accreditation.
+CNU 29.Design For Change will offer continuing education credits for its live breakout and plenary sessions through the American Institute of Architects, the American Planning Association, the American Society of Landscape Architects, and CNU-Accreditation.
 With over 70 hours of live content, attendees of the CNU 29.Design For Change can easily earn the credits needed to maintain their annual licensure as an architect, planner, landscape architect, or CNU-Accredited member.
 A list of all sessions approved for continuing education credits can be found here: